 *** Hyacinths perform best under conditions of warmth and humidity.
 The ideal growth temperature for hyacinths stays in the range of 40 °F to about 60 °F.

 *** The growth of any plant requires RIGHT SOIL, and hyacinth is no exception.
 They do very well in soil that is fertile, porous, and right pH(neutral to slightly alkaline).

 *Among them, drainage and organic matter are the essential things for bulbs.
 Without well drain, the bulb sits in water and leads to rot.
 So it needs you to make a test for drainage.

 *If your soil has low nutrients, the easiest way is to toss some bone meal into holes that you are digging approximately 4 inches deep.

 Soil tip for indoor pots:

-A potting mix of 5 parts of soil(produced by the rotting leaves) and 3 parts of garden soil and 1.5 parts of coarse sand, and 0.5 part of bone meal is ideal for growing Hyacinths in pots.
+A potting mix of 5 parts of soil(produced by the rotting leaves) and three parts of garden soil and 1.5 parts of coarse sand, and 0.5 part of bone meal is ideal for growing Hyacinths in pots.

-*** Hyacinth also does well in partial shade but producing less blooms, so you’d better plant your hyacinth bulbs in FULL SUN.
+*** Hyacinth also does well in partial shade but producing fewer blooms, so you’d better plant your hyacinth bulbs in FULL SUN.
 Lack of sunlight will stunt the plant’s growth and produce small flower buds, and leaves will start to turn brown.

 *** Water thoroughly after bulbs planting, but make sure the ground is dry out between watering.
 Too much water will cause the bulbs to rot.